Kolordus/kambu-currency/README.md

 ## GUI

-In order to run frontend perform these steps:
+In order to run frontend localy perform these steps:

 1. Ensure that the Spring Boot application is on
 2. Open frontend folder in terminal and execute command